 Students gain important career skills by engaging in

-• Field investigations in geology and forest ecology
+• Field investigations in geology, environmental geography, and dendrochronology

 • Laboratory work using cutting-edge techniques